Mieczysław Maneli: Jurist

 In 1957, as one of Poland's leading Asia experts, Maneli visited the People's Republic of China (PRC).
 There he met Mao Zedong, together with a group of Polish diplomats, to discuss Chinese aid to Poland.
 After the Polish October 1956, Władysław Gomułka had become the leader of Poland.
 Gomułka was a Communist, but a Polish nationalist who had been imprisoned in 1951 for being insufficiently deferential to the Soviet Union.
 Gomułka was known for favoring a more independent role for Poland, speaking of the "Polish Road to Socialism".
 Mao, in turn, was looking to challenge Nikita Khrushchev for the leadership of the Communist world, and invited a Polish delegation to Beijing to discuss a Sino-Polish alliance, with the promise of aid as bait.
 When one of the Polish visitors complained about the low living standards in Poland, Mao replied: "I do not believe the standard of living in Poland is too low.
 On the contrary, I feel it is relatively high; the Poles are eating two or three thousand calories every day while about 1,500 could be sufficient.
 If the people feel that there are too few consumer goods available, then the regime should increase their propaganda efforts".
 After listening to Mao's monologue, Maneli wrote the Polish visitors "realized that Chinese assistance could not be substantial or long-lasting because their program was even more 'anti-people' than the Soviet one".

-Menali described Gomułka as incapable to appreciate the full extent of the Sino-Soviet split, being unwilling to accept the Communist nations would struggle for influence against one another.
+Maneli described Gomułka as incapable to appreciate the full extent of the Sino-Soviet split, being unwilling to accept that Communist nations would struggle against one another for influence.
 Maneli described General Moczar as having infiltrated agents into the bureaucracy whose purpose was to ensure that information that Moczar wanted Gomułka to have reached him while blocking other information.
 He also accused Moczar of seeking to undermine Rapacki at every turn, trying to prevent him from nominating his choices to serve as ambassadors abroad.
-Maneli depicted his appointment as the Polish commissioner to the ICC in part as a result of the Moczar-Rapacki power struggle and in part an attempt by his patron Rapacki to get him out of Warsaw as his lectures were bothering Moczar.
+Maneli depicted his appointment as the Polish commissioner to the ICC in part as a result of the Moczar-Rapacki power struggle and in part an attempt by his patron Rapacki to get him out of Warsaw, as his lectures were bothering Moczar.
 From 1958 to 1968, Maneli served as the co-chairman of the European Juridical Commission to Prosecute Nazi Jurists.